Medicare for Disabled People Under 65: How To Get Coverage

 Can you get Medicare early if you are disabled?

-Is Medicare free for the disabled?
+Is Medicare free for people with disabilities?

-No, Medicare is not free for the disabled.
+No, Medicare is not free if you have a disability.
 Medicare Part A is free for most people who have coverage because of a disability or medical condition.
-However, most people pay at least $185 per month for Medicare Part B. If you have a low income, you can get help paying for Medicare.
+However, most people pay at least $202.90 per month for Medicare Part B. If you have a low income, you can get help paying for Medicare.

 Does SSDI automatically qualify you for Medicare?